decode-detroit/minerva/README.md

 #### Prepare Your Raspberry Pi

-In addition to any packages above (e.g. ZMQ), you need to cross compile [Apollo](https://github.com/decode-detroit/apollo) and enable the corresponding changes to the Raspberry Pi listed there for video playback.
+In addition to any packages above, you need to cross compile [Apollo](https://github.com/decode-detroit/apollo) and enable the corresponding changes to the Raspberry Pi listed there for video playback.

 Hardware decoding works well for videos up to 1080p at 30 fps.
 There is a short delay when switching between playing videos, but there is no delay when playing a new video after the first has stopped.